PaoloEstorm/Arpmini/README.md

 Simple and intuitive UI

+Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller

 MIDI Tracker and Piano Roll–style sequence editors

-Packed with settings for total customization

-Two independent MIDI inputs protected by optocouplers

-Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously

-Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller
+# Three MIDI outputs and Three MIDI inputs (2 Standard MIDI, 1 USB MIDI)

 32KB of memory to store up to 60 songs and various global settings